odoo/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 *******************

-To cancel an own check created in Odoo, navigate to :menuselection:`Accounting --> Vendors --> Own Checks` and select the check to be canceled, then click on the :guilabel:`Void Check` button.
-This will break the reconciliation with the vendor bills and the bank statements and leave the check in a **canceled** state.
+To cancel an own check created in Odoo, navigate to :menuselection:`Accounting --> Vendors --> Own Checks` and select the check to be cancelled, then click on the :guilabel:`Void Check` button.
+This will break the reconciliation with the vendor bills and the bank statements and leave the check in a **cancelled** state.

 .. image:: argentina/empty-check-button.png
    :align: center